-PRO 140 is a humanized monoclonal antibody targeted against the CCR5 receptor found on T lymphocytes of the human immune system.
+Produced by CytoDyn, Vyrologix Leronlimab (Pro 140) is a humanized monoclonal antibody targeted against the CCR5 receptor found on T lymphocytes of the human immune system.
 It is being investigated as a potential therapy in the treatment of HIV infection.
-The United States Food and Drug Administration has designated PRO 140 for fast-track approval.

-Leronlimab is in early clinical trials to treat COVID-19 disease.
-Leronlimab is intended to serve as a therapy for patients who experience respiratory illness as a result of contracting the Coronavirus Disease 2019 (COVID-19).
-The treatment of these patients was not under the Company’s proposed randomized controlled Phase 2 clinical trial protocol recently submitted to the FDA.
+Vyrologix Leronlimab (Pro 140) is in early clinical trials to treat COVID-19 disease.
+Leronlimab is intended to serve as a therapy for patients who experience respiratory illness due to contracting the Coronavirus Disease 2019 (COVID-19).
+These patients' treatment was not under the Company’s proposed randomized controlled Phase 2 clinical trial protocol recently submitted to the FDA.

-The “cytokine storm” is believed to play an integral role in the development of acute respiratory distress syndrome (ARDS) in those affected by COVID-19.
-Chemokines and chemokine receptors play a critical role in the recruitment, activation, and coordination of leukocytes in the pathophysiology of lung inflammation.
+The “cytokine storm” is believed to play an integral role in developing acute respiratory distress syndrome (ARDS) in those affected by COVID-19.
+Chemokines and chemokine receptors play a critical role in the recruitment, activation, and coordination of leukocytes in lung inflammation's pathophysiology.
 The acute respiratory distress syndrome (ARDS) of COVID-19 results from the accumulation of neutrophils within the pulmonary circulation and alveolar spaces.

 COVID-19 is caused by a coronavirus called SARS-CoV-2.
 Coronaviruses are a large family of viruses that are common in people and many different species of animals, including camels, cattle, cats, and bats.
 Rarely, animal coronaviruses can infect people and then spread between people.